 Finally, moving to the stomach position I felt that my hips and chest were in a good position and pressure relief was great.
 My spine was aligned properly and in general, it was very comfortable in this position.

 One reason they claim you should buy this mattress is the minimal motion transfer.
 Having tested that with my partner, I must admit the Ergoflex mattress did a pretty good job.
 As for the edge support, it’s not bad for a foam-only mattress.

 As I have already mentioned, the Ergoflex mattress will come directly to your door packed in a carton box.
 They offer free next-day delivery for all sizes but this is only for weekdays.
 If you want a Saturday delivery you will have to pay an extra £35.
 I have to mention here that the package will be delivered to your front door as the couriers are not allowed to get inside your property.
 That means that it would be useful to have someone to help you with the box as the larger sizes are quite heavy.

 I went for a Saturday delivery as I was busy with work.
 The courier was very polite and on time and in general, that service was as expected.
 I also got communication via text and email for the time and day of delivery.
 Overall, I had a good experience with them so no complaints here.

 TRIAL PERIOD & GUARANTEE

-Finishing this Ergoflex mattress review, I would like to share my final thoughts with you.
-This is a good quality memory foam mattress that is a cheaper Tempur alternative.
+After finishing this Ergoflex mattress review, I would like to share my final thoughts with you.
+This is a good-quality memory foam mattress that is a cheaper Tempur alternative.
 It will suit mostly stomach and back sleepers but also couples who want to have a peaceful sleep.
 The Tencel cover is fantastic and makes this mattress great for allergy sufferers.
 The main drawback I see here is the short trial period but if you are ok with that then this can be a good choice for you.